 Jason Howard is the author of A Few Honest Words: The Kentucky Roots of Popular Music (The University Press of Kentucky, 2012), a collection of profiles of contemporary roots musicians that explores how the land and culture of Kentucky have shaped American music through the years--and continues to do so today.
 Focusing on modern musicians who live everywhere from Manhattan to Los Angeles to Nashville to small towns across Kentucky, A Few Honest Words shows how the spirit of the state has taken up residence in the hearts and songs of an eclectic group of musicians including multiple Grammy Award winner Dwight Yoakam, multi-platinum soul singer Joan Osborne, rural rap pioneers Nappy Roots, indie rock god Jim James of My Morning Jacket, legendary country music star Naomi Judd, and many others.

 Howard is the coauthor of Something’s Rising: Appalachians Fighting Mountaintop Removal, which was hailed by the late Studs Terkel as “a revelatory work” for its unflinching look at the destructive mining practice through the eyes of thirteen environmental activists including acclaimed novelist Denise Giardina, country music singer Kathy Mattea, and the late Judy Bonds, winner of the Goldman Environmental Prize.
 As the editor of We All Live Downstream, Howard gathered writings from artists and activists such as Wendell Berry, Ashley Judd, Robert F. Kennedy Jr., and Terry Tempest Williams into a multi-genre anthology that the Huffington Post called “an extraordinary testimony to the resiliency of Appalachians.”
-His features, essays, reviews and commentary have appeared in such publications as the New York Times, Salon, The Nation, Utne Reader, The Louisville Review, Lumina Journal, 1966: A Journal of Creative Nonfiction, Sojourners, Revolve, LGBTQ Nation, Paste, No Depression, and on NPR and C-SPAN's Book TV.
+His features, essays, reviews and commentary have appeared in such publications as the New York Times, Oxford American, Salon, The Nation, Utne Reader, The Louisville Review, Lumina Journal, 1966: A Journal of Creative Nonfiction, Sojourners, Revolve, LGBTQ Nation, Paste, No Depression, and on NPR and C-SPAN's Book TV.